rhoket-scientists/rhok-welthunger/README.md

 It should help Welthungerhilfe to have strong arguments for disputing with the government of Sierra Leone about shifting land usage patterns.

-T	he project got startet at the 3.
+The project got startet at the 3.
 Random Hacks of Kindness in Berlin from 2012-06-02 to 2012-06-03.
-We plan to hack on it further in july.
+We are currently rebuilding and extending the application in python.

 * The problem page: http://www.rhok.org/problems/shifting-patterns-land-use-and-availability-land-pujehun-district-southern-sierra-leone

 * The solution page: http://www.rhok.org/solutions/vegetation-analyzer

 ##Dependencies
-* OpenCV for image processing
+* `OpenCV` for image processing
-* QT for the GUI
+* `Qt` for the GUI
+* `Python` for the code
+	* `pyqt` as a binding for Qt
+	* `oktest` for the unit tests (only for developers)

+To install the python dependencies, simple run `make req_stable`.

+##Run the application
+To run the application, simply execute `make run`.

+###get help
+Run `python main.py -h` to see all avaliable command line options.

 ##Get Satellite images